-The CIA’s Financial Aid Office may request additional documentation, such as copies of your and/or your parents’ IRS federal tax transcripts.
-Learn more about verification >
+The CIA may request additional documentation, such as copies of your (or your parents’) IRS federal tax transcripts.
+Learn more about verification.

-The FAFSA becomes available in January for the upcoming academic year.
-You should file your FAFSA at least five–six months prior to the CIA enrollment season for which you are applying.
-If desired, contact the Financial Aid Office to be sure of filing the appropriate forms for your entry date.
-Also, here are some helpful tips to avoid common errors when completing the FAFSA.
+File your FAFSA at least five to six months prior to the CIA enrollment season for which you are applying.
+If desired, you can contact CIA Student Financial and Registration Services to be sure of filing the appropriate forms for your entry date.

-Upon completion of the financial aid forms and receipt of the requested documentation, the CIA will develop an aid package consisting of any federal and institutional funds you qualify for.
-This package is usually sent to you two–four months prior to the enrollment season for which you applied.
+Upon completion of the financial aid forms and receipt of the requested documentation, the CIA will evaluate your existing aid package to ensure all federal and institutional funds listed are accurate and available to you.
 If you have any questions along the way, we’ll help you find the answers.
-Our staff is just a phone call (845-451-1243) or an e-mail (SFRS@culinary.edu) away.
+Call 845-451-1500 or e-mail SFRS@culinary.edu.

-Learn more about the Types of Financial Aid available to CIA students.
+Read more about the types of financial aid available to CIA students.

-In addition to what is in your financial aid package, you should be exploring other forms of aid.
-We can point you in the right direction to locate external funding opportunities, including External Scholarships and Alternative Loans.
+- In addition to what’s in your financial aid package, you should explore other forms of aid to reduce costs further.
+We’ll point you in the right direction to locate external funding opportunities, such as external scholarships and alternative loans.

 Step 4: Review the costs.